AstraZeneca/KAZU/docs/ontology_parser.rst

      :attr:`.EquivalentIdAggregationStrategy.MERGED_AS_NON_SYMBOLIC`

-2) If the term is symbolic, use the configured string scorer to calculate the similarity of default labels associated with the different IDs, and using a predefined threshold, group these IDs into one or more sets of IDs.
+2) If the candidate is symbolic, use the configured string scorer to calculate the similarity of default labels associated with the different IDs, and using a predefined threshold, group these IDs into one or more sets of IDs.
 The idea here is that we can use embeddings to check if semantically, each ID associated with a confused symbol is referring to either a very similar concept to another ID associated with the symbol, or something completely different in the knowledgebase.
 Typically, we use a distilled form of the
    `SapBert <https://github.com/cambridgeltl/sapbert>`_ model here, as it's very good at this.